Unveiling the solution to the final-parsec problem by combining milli-Hertz gravitational-wave observation and AGN

 In the alternative hypothesis, there is one guaranteed host AGN in $\Delta V_i$.
 Therefore, the number of the rest non-host AGNs is $N_{{\rm agn},i}-1$, and it follows the Poisson distribution with the expectation $\lambda_i$.
 In this case we can write the distribution function as

 In reality, three factors could complicate the statistical probability distribution of $N_{{\rm agn},i}$. (i) The number of AGNs within a typical spatial localization error volume of MBHB could be much larger than unity.
-In this case $B_i(N_{{\rm agn},i})$ and $S_i(N_{{\rm agn},i})$ become indistinguishable. (ii) It is possible that only a fraction $f_{\rm agn}$ of MBHBs are driven to coalescence by AGNs. (iii) Even if all MBHB mergers are driven by AGN, the host AGN of an MBHB may be missed by an astronomical survey if the AGN is fainter than the limiting magnitude $m_{\rm limit}^*$ of the survey.
-Such an observational incompleteness will affect our counting of $N_{{\rm agn},i}$.
+In this case $B_i(N_{{\rm agn},i})$ and $S_i(N_{{\rm agn},i})$ become indistinguishable. (ii) It is possible that only a fraction $f_{\rm agn}$ of MBHBs are driven to coalescence by AGNs. (iii) The host AGN of an MBHB may be missed by an astronomical survey if it is fainter than the limiting magnitude $m_{\rm limit}^*$ of the survey.
+This will affect our counting of $N_{{\rm agn},i}$.
 Taking all three factors into account, we write the likelihood that a fraction of $f_{\rm agn}$ of MBHBs are driven by AGNs as